 Then, in 1881, disaster struck.
 Due to an increase in mental health diagnoses and the stigma surrounding the disease, the Trans-Allegheny Lunatic Asylum found its tranquil facilities overrun, housing almost 500 more patients than they ever imagined.

 To expose the terrible conditions within, the Charleston Gazette attempted to send in a crew to investigate the inner workings of the asylum.
 What they found shocked them.

 The overcrowding had resulted in overworked staff and a decreased emphasis on sanitation.
 The once bright, clear windows were covered with grime, darkening and further chilling the rooms.
-The wallpaper was peeling from decay, and where it hadn’t disintegrated on its own, the patients had torn it off in rages of panic.
+The wallpaper was peeling from decay, and where it hadn’t disintegrated on its own, the patients had torn it off in panic.

-The expose published by the Gazette spurred a movement to close down the hospital, but it wasn’t until 1994, after more than one hundred years of squalor, that the Trans-Allegheny Lunatic Asylum closed its doors forever.
+The exposé published by the Gazette spurred a movement to close down the hospital, but it wasn’t until 1994, after more than one hundred years of squalor, that the Trans-Allegheny Lunatic Asylum closed its doors forever.

 After reading about the Trans-Allegheny Lunatic Asylum, check out these haunting photos of mental patients from years gone by.
 Then, read about the Bedlam insane asylum.
 Finally, learn the story of Frances Farmer, the woman who was committed to an asylum against her will.